No UFO's

-"No UFO's" is a 1985 techno song by Juan Atkins under the alias of Model 500.
-It was released on Atkins own label Metroplex.
+"No UFO's" is a techno song by American record producer and DJ Juan Atkins under the alias of Model 500, released in April 1985 on Atkins own label Metroplex.
 The song was the first track released after the split of Atkins' previous group Cybotron.
 The music followed similar themes of the previous group with science fiction and alienation but featured less of a song structure than Cybotron's music leading the track to be often identified as one of the earliest techno songs.

 On its release, the track was sold in Chicago where it grew to the popularity that was larger than that in Detroit.
-When music labels from England investigated the dance music in Chicago, they eventually mapped it back to Detroit leading to Atkins and his related musicians to agreeing to release a compilation baring the song "Techno Music" by Atkins on Techno!
+When music labels from England investigated the dance music in Chicago, they eventually mapped it back to Detroit leading to Atkins and his related musicians to agreeing to release a compilation bearing the song "Techno Music" by Atkins on Techno!
 The New Dance Sound of Detroit.
 The song was re-released in 2017 with remixes from contemporary artists such as Moodymann.